Diass Solar Power Station

-The Diass Power Station is a 23 MW solar power plant in Senegal.
+The Diass Power Station (French: Centrale solaire de Diass) is a 23 MW solar power plant in Senegal.
 The power station was commissioned on 22 May 2022 by the President of Senegal Macky Sall and his guest Olaf Scholz, the Chancellor of Germany.
 The solar farm is owned and operated by Société nationale d'électricité du Sénégal (Senelec), the national public electricity utility parastatal company.
 The power station was constructed with loan financing from the German Development Bank.
 Senelec integrates the energy from this renewable energy source into the Senegalese national electricity grid.

 Location

 The power station is located on a 40 ha piece of land in the settlement of Diass (also Ndiass), in M'bour Department, in the Thiès Region of Senegal.
 This is approximately 54 km, by road, southeast of Dakar, the national capital and largest city in that country.
 The geographical coordinates of the Diass Solar Farm are:14°39'10.0"N, 17°06'11.0"W (Latitude:14.652778; Longitude:-17.103056).